esponges/interview/react-ts-node.md

 - Have you heard of SSR?
 What is it?
 How would you implement it and why?

+- Whats a barrel file?
+How would you use it?
+> A barrel file is a way to rollup exports from several modules into a single convenient module.
+It's used to group exports from several files into a single file.

+- What's the difference between `export default` and `export`?
+How would you use them?
+> `export default` is used to export a single class, function, or primitive from a script file. `export` is used to export multiple classes, functions, or primitives from a script file.

+- What's tree shaking?
+How is it related with performance?
+> Tree shaking is a process that removes unused code from the bundle.
+It's related to performance because it reduces the size of the bundle.

 ## Coding
 - What's an abstraction in programming?
 How would you implement it and why?